 A high-quality piece of custom, handmade furniture is a lovely investment for your home.
 You can even pass the pieces down as heirlooms through your family, and you may have inherited a piece or two of your own.
 Much of the value of handmade furniture is found in its quality and longevity.
-To ensure the pieces you've invested in live on for years and years, you need to take proper care of them.
-These helpful tips will teach you about both short-term and long-term care for your furniture.
+To ensure the pieces you've invested in live on for years, you need to take proper care of them.
+These helpful tips will teach you about both short-term and long-term care for your handcrafted furniture.

 Clean it up: For most high-quality furniture, less is more.
 The majority of the time, dusting is all the cleaning your furniture will need.
 For surfaces with tile work, mosaics, or engraving, a damp cloth will remove dust and debris from detail work.
 Every few months, use a gentle dish soap and warm water to clean the surface.
 Whether dusting or washing, make sure you use a soft cloth that won't scratch the finish.

 Keep it protected: The best way to prolong the life of your handmade furniture is to properly protect it.
 Do not place it in an area where it receives direct sunlight anytime during the day.
 Sunlight can fade and crack wood and many other materials.
 Similarly, do not place it too near a heat register; in dry climates, dry air can similarly crack the wood.
 During dry months, use a humidifier in the room to prevent your furniture from becoming too dried out.
 Polish wood furniture once a year with a beeswax-based wood polish to protect the finish.